-The Department of Kinesiology and Applied Physiology’s Masters degree in Clinical Exercise Physiology provides students with the opportunity to develop an in-depth knowledge and hands-on experiences in preventive and rehabilitative practices for patients with cardiopulmonary, metabolic, and musculoskeletal diseases as well as apparently healthy and low risk populations.
-Clinical Exercise Physiologists will act as a part of a multidisciplinary health care team that develops exercise recommendations, administers diagnostic tests, and provides guidance that promotes healthy lifestyles.
-The master’s degree will also help students prepare for the American College of Sports Medicine’s (ACSM) certified clinical exercise physiologist examination (CCEP), which focuses on cardiovascular and pulmonary rehabilitation.
+The Master’s degree in Clinical Exercise Physiology will provide students with the opportunity to develop an in depth knowledge of and hands-on experiences in preventive and rehabilitative practices for patients with cardiopulmonary, metabolic, and musculoskeletal diseases as well as apparently healthy and low risk populations.
+Clinicians will act as part of a health care team that develops exercise recommendations, administers diagnostics tests and provides guidance that promotes healthy lifestyles.
+The Department of Kinesiology and Applied Physiology has state of the art exercise stress testing, body composition, lipid/glucose monitoring, bicycle ergometry and metabolic assessment equipment and highly trained faculty.
+In addition, this degree will also help students prepare for the American College of Sports Medicine’s (ACSM) Certified Clinical Exercise Physiologist (CCEP) exam, which focuses on cardiovascular and pulmonary rehabilitation.

 Why University of Delaware?

-- 500+ hours of hands-on clinical experience working with a variety of patient populations
+- 600+ hours of hands-on clinical experience working with a variety of patient populations

 - Internship sites are secured for students and schedules are provided on the first day

 - Program pays for the first attempt of the American College of Sports Medicine’s Clinical Exercise Physiologist Certification Exam

 - CPR and Advanced Cardiac Life Support Training sponsored by the program

 - Small student cohorts allow for one on one faculty mentorship and training